EleutherAI/openwebtext2/README.md

 Open the above colab notebook.
 We recommend you run 5 Colab instances at once, each doing a single dump file.
 For each instance, set the start and end date/month to be the desired month/year, then change the "colab_instance" to 1 for the first instance, 2 for the second etc. Run the first few cells manually as the Google Drive requires a manual authorization key.
 After that simply run all remaining cells to perform the dump download, url extraction and url scraping steps.

 This may take over a day, so you will need to resume after Colab kicks you off.
-The scraper script called in the final cell will simply resume from a checkpoint file saved in your google drive.
+Re-run the setup setups, and then the final cell.
+The scraper script called in the final cell will resume from a checkpoint file saved in your google drive.
 It is important that the colab_instance remains the same, so I save one copy of the Colab notebook to my google drive for each instance.
-You could just leave it running, but you would be confused if your computer crashed!
+You could just leave it running, but you might be confused if your computer crashed!

 When this is finished, copy the final files over to your drive, and you're done!